sourcebots/docs/docs/tutorials/python-whirlwind-tour.md

 ## A small Introduction

 The purpose of this document is to teach/remind you how Python works.
-Throughout the training booklet, there are links for further resources and websites just in case you are not satisfied with how a particular concept is explained.
+Throughout this tutorial there are links for further resources and websites, just in case you are not satisfied with how a particular concept is explained.

 Below is a list of websites that have some Python tutorials: